-Some see the face of my watches and think: “wait a minute, that looks interesting!”.
+Some see the face of my watches and think: “Wait a minute, that looks interesting!”
 Then they try to figure out what it is and fall in love with it.
 Some see the movement first and get hooked.
-Looking through the sapphire glass on the back of my watches is like looking into history viewing a German watch from 120 years ago.
+Looking through the sapphire glass on the back of my watches is like looking into history, viewing a German watch from 120 years ago.
 The real enthusiasts of craftsmanship see the hand finishing, then the price and they just order because they know this level of hand finishing has a higher value.
 But because I am still building my expertise and my reputation, I chose to start low and develop from there as my watches become better and better piece by piece as I hone my craft.

-- TIME – watches and making watches helps me to think and value the most precious resource that I have, my lifetime.
+- TIME – watches and making watches helps me to think about and value the most precious resource that I have, my lifetime.
 The time that I have in my life is a gift and with my watches, I pass on this gift.
-In every watch, I give a little bit of my time, my love and my passion.
+With every watch, I give a little bit of my time, my love and my passion.
 Hopefully, it helps its owner to be reminded of his or her lifetime.

 APPROXIMATELY HOW MANY WATCHES DO YOU MAKE EACH YEAR?

 This is still developing.
-Right now, 20-30 pieces a year.
+Right now, 20 to 30 pieces a year.
 My goal is not to make as many as possible though, but rather to make each watch as good as possible.
 I am developing a new in-house movement right now.
 It is a huge project for me that is taking many, many hours.
 I could use the time to sell more watches, but I’d rather choose to create something new.

 THAT SOUNDS INTERESTING, IS THERE ANYTHING ELSE YOU CAN TELL US ABOUT THE IN-HOUSE MOVEMENT?

 Ha ha, yes.
-At the moment, I am still in the design stage.
+At the moment, I am still at the design stage.
 It will be a very simple movement.
 As Mr Stern (Patek Philippe) puts it though: “To develop a simple movement is a very difficult task.”
 I think he is right, and I think we can agree he is a man who knows what he is talking about.
 With that in mind, all I can say so far is that the movement will be between 30mm and 32mm in diameter.